finalzerd/training_tracker/README.md

 pip install -r requirements.txt
 ```

-# Runnable Scripts
+# Execution
-Running with the --test flag will use the test config file instead of the default config file this is useful for testing the scripts without affecting the actual google sheet
+To run these scripts in test mode, use the --test or -t flag.
+This will use the test config in 'config/test_config.json' instead of the default config in 'config/config.json' which can be setup to use different test sheets and turn off live emails etc.
+## Daily Tracker
+This script is used to track the progress of the applicants on online courses.
+Main functionality is to:
+* Check the udemy and youtube courses and update the google sheet to reflect progress
+* Reset the course on udemy if the applicant has completed the course
+* Send a emails to applicants on course start, reminder, completion, and quiz

 ```
 python src/daily_tracker.py [-h] [--test TEST]
 ```
-this is the main script that will be used to track the progress of the applicants.
-It will check the udemy and youtube courses and update the google sheet accordingly.
-It will also reset the courses if needed.
+## Offline Tracker
+TODO: fill in
 ```
 python src/offline_tracker.py [-h] [--test TEST]
 ```
-TODO: fill in
+## Auto Reports
+This script is meant to be run weekly to generate the weekly course reports for the applicants.
+It will send a email with a dataframe in html to each applicant with the courses they are registered for on the google sheets.
 ```
 python src/auto_reports.py [-h] [--test TEST]
 ```
-TODO: fill in